Caddoan languages: Family division

-Kitsai and Wichita have no speakers left.
+Caddo, Kitsai and Wichita have no speakers left.
 Kitsai stopped being spoken in the 19th century when its members were absorbed into the Wichita tribe.
 Wichita stopped being spoken in 2016, when the last native speaker of Wichita, Doris McLemore (who left recordings and language materials), died.
+Caddo stopped being spoken in 2025, when the last native speaker, Edmond Johnson, died.

 All of the remaining Caddoan languages spoken today are severely endangered.
-As of 2007, Caddo is spoken by only 25 people, Pawnee by 10, and Arikara by 10.
-Caddo and Pawnee are spoken in Oklahoma by small numbers of tribal elders.
+As of 2007, both the Pawnee and Arikara languages only had 10 speakers.
+Pawnee is spoken in Oklahoma by small numbers of tribal elders.
 Arikara is spoken on the Fort Berthold Reservation in North Dakota.

 Prior to colonization and US expansion, speakers of Caddoan languages were more widespread.
 The Caddo, for example, lived in northeastern Texas, southwestern Arkansas, and northwestern Louisiana, as well as southeastern Oklahoma.
 The Pawnee formerly lived along the Platte River in what is now Nebraska.

 Prehistory

-Glottochronology is a controversial method of reconstructing, in broad detail, the history of a language and its relationships.
+Glottochronology is a controversial method of reconstructing, in broad detail, the history of a language and its relationships, though it may still provide useful insights and generalizations regarding a family's history.
 In the case of Proto-Caddoan, it appeared to have divided into two branches, Northern and Southern, more than 3000 years ago.
-(The division of the language implies also a geographic and/or political separation.)
+(The division of the language implies also a geographic and/or political separation).

 South Caddoan, or Caddo proper, evolved in north-eastern Texas and adjacent Oklahoma, Arkansas, and Louisiana.
 Other than Caddo, no daughter languages are known, but some unrecorded ones likely existed in the 16th and the 17th centuries.

 Northern Caddoan evolved into several different languages.
 The language that became Wichita, with several different dialects, branched off about 2000 years ago.
 Kitsai separated from the Northern Caddoan stem about 1200 years ago, and Pawnee and Arikara separated 300 to 500 years ago.